vicc/chameleon/README.md

 A triadic scheme uses evenly spaced colors on the color wheel.
 The colors tend to be richly vivid and offer a higher degree of contrast while, at the same time, retain color harmony.
 Let one color dominate and use the two others for accent.

 ####Getting Colors in a Color Scheme
-To retrive an array of colors, first make sure to initialize an NSMutableArray (in case you want to use the same array to replace with different colors later):
+To retrieve an array of colors, first make sure to initialize an NSMutableArray (in case you want to use the same array to replace with different colors later):

 ```objective-c
 NSMutableArray *colorArray = [[NSMutableArray alloc] init];